moorepants/learn-multibody-dynamics/angular.rst

 - apply the definition of angular velocity
 - calculate the angular velocity of simple rotations
 - choose Euler angles for a rotating reference frame
-- calctulate the angular velocity of references frames described by successive simple rotations
+- calculate the angular velocity of references frames described by successive simple rotations
 - derive the time derivative of a vector in terms of angular velocities
 - calculate the angular acceleration of a reference frame